 Low FODMAP Slow Cooker Turkey

 We love turkey.
 It is low FODMAP, being a protein, it is lean and takes so well to many different kinds of flavoring and approaches.
 This Low FODMAP Slow Cooker Turkey takes advantage of the slow cooker, making it a very hands-off recipe.
-We love this turkey served with our Oyster Mushroom Gravy (seen in image below), which is a variation of our Make-Ahead Gravy.

 Get Your Slow Cooker Ready